 Open positions in the Qiu lab

-• The Qiu lab at the Department of Ecosystem Science and Management at the Pennsylvania State University is always seeking motivated postdoc scholars, graduate students, visiting scholars, and undergraduate students.
-We work on a extensive range of projects that span various scales from individuals to the entire globe, and different ecosystems, such as forests, grasslands, and agricultural lands.
-We used ecological monitoring network (e.g., NEON, MASTIF, FIA, CFI, and build new plots), drone and airborne data (i.e., LiDAR, hyperspectral, multispectral), terrestrial laser scanning (i.e., Riegl VZ600i), and satellite remote sensing (e.g., Landsat, Sentinel-2, ECOSTRESS, GEDI, MODIS, Planet-scope) to answer our research questions.
-Prospective students can visit our research page and lab member for details.
-Members in our lab will have opportunities to work with other researchers at Penn State, including but not limited to Plant Science, Geography, Geoscience, Computing and Data Science, etc. University-wide resources (e.g., computing cluster, Shale Hills CZO with Phenocam and Flux tower, and the Stone Valley Experiment Forest with long-term plots) are also available to lab members.
+• The Qiu lab at the Nicholas School of the Environment (NSOE) at Duke University is always seeking motivated postdoc associates, graduate students, visiting scholars, and undergraduate students.
+We work on a extensive range of projects that span various scales from individuals to the entire globe, and different ecosystems, such as forests, grasslands, and urban environments.
+We used ecological monitoring network (e.g., NEON, MASTIF, FIA, CFI, and build new plots), drone and airborne data (i.e., LiDAR, hyperspectral, multispectral), advanced terrestrial laser scanning (i.e., Riegl VZ400i), and satellite remote sensing (e.g., Landsat, Sentinel-2, ECOSTRESS, GEDI, MODIS, Planet-scope) to answer our research questions.
+Prospective students can visit our research projects and lab members for details.
+Members in the Qiu lab will have access to individual workstations, as well as designated allocations at computing clusters (A100 GPU and hundreds of CPUs).
+Duke University is renowned for its prestigious academic standing, consistently ranked among the top 10 universities.
+Its commitment to advancing ecological research is supported by extensive resources, including the Duke Marine Lab, a world-class coastal research facility, and the 7,000-acre Duke Forest, a living laboratory for studying biodiversity, climate change, and ecosystem dynamics.

 • NSF Postdoctoral Fellowship: Please send me your research outline and we can schedule a meeting to develop a proposal.
 I am committed to providing guidance, support, and constructive feedback to help your develop a strong application.